aaronchasan/scuffle/README.md

 - `clique`, `clique_icon` (for clique display)
 - `quantity` (number of copies to print on sheets)

-**Note:**
-- Apostrophes and special characters in names are automatically normalized for PDF filenames.
-- If a card's `quantity` is blank, it defaults to 1.

 ## Usage

 ### 1. Bulk Generate Card PDFs